 Growing up, we’re taught to look both ways before crossing the street and to cross only at crosswalks.
 We have such rules in place not only to protect pedestrians and drivers but to protect order itself.

 Still, that doesn’t stop us (most of us) from jaywalking.

 Sometimes striding out across an empty thoroughfare to get from point A to B seems the most sensible route.
 And maybe it hurts no one, even though it’s technically against the law.

 So what does jaywalking have to do with incentivizing online reviews?

 Well, jaywalking is one of those “crimes” that, like incentivizing online reviews, is sometimes dangerous, occasionally justifiable, generally ignored and rarely punished.
 Sure, it can be abusive and injurious, but is it always?
 And if it isn’t, why not do it?

-Maybe incentivizing reviews is a good idea
+Could incentivizing reviews be a good idea?

 That all depends on your definition of “incentive.”

 When we use the word incentive we need to define what we mean.
 The FTC provides us with an objective standard governing what they call, “endorsements.”

 “If there’s a connection between an endorser and the marketer that consumers would not expect and it would affect how consumers evaluate the endorsement, that connection should be disclosed.